 Shopping Districts in Eastern Oregon

 Eastern Oregon may be sprawling, but its friendly towns have inviting shopping zones dotted with independent businesses.
 Shoppers adore browsing the streets of Joseph, punctuated with locally made bronze statues and surrounded by alpine views, as well as the historic downtown of nearby Enterprise.
-Baker City’s Main Street is lined with Victorian-era buildings and is wide enough to turn a mule team around.
-Pendleton’s downtown thrives with saddle makers and saloons and holiday lights at the Heritage Station Museum, and La Grande’s main street offers a sweet stroll past vintage brick buildings.
+Baker City’s Main Street is lined with Victorian-era buildings and is wide enough to turn a mule team around, and La Grande’s main street offers a sweet stroll past vintage brick buildings.
+Pendleton’s downtown thrives with saddle makers and saloons and holiday lights at the Heritage Station Museum, plus a collection of local artisan goods at A Piece of Pendleton.
 Many businesses offer online shopping and gift certificates when in-person shopping is not possible.

 Peruse the food, jewelry, home decor and more of Condon at the Condon Chamber Online Artisan Marketplace.
+From the northeastern corner of the state, Genuine Wallowa County features handmade items from 65+ local makers from Wallowa County and the Nez Perce Tribe.
 In the picturesque southeastern corner of Oregon, Shop Harney businesses banded together to offer one gift card redeemable at 50+ stores.
 Near the John Day Fossil Beds, Grant County Greenbacks return for the holiday season and are valid at dozens of businesses; while in John Day, look for the downtown window decorating contest.
 Milton-Freewater Downtown Alliance is encouraging shoppers to think local with business features on their Facebook page.
 Discover more Oregon-made products online with Built Oregon Marketplace, a new directory celebrating the state’s maker culture.